NickSeyler/My-Java-Code-1/README.md

 Utilization of arrays and sorting arrays.

 Note: StrictlyIdenticalLists.java uses arrays.
 This code was created before learning that a list in java is a different way to hold data.
 You should not call your arrays lists.

+## Java-Set-7 ##

+Utilization of classes by demonstrating creation of objects and using methods from custom classes.